hunterxcobby/Python-Projects/lessons/notes/username_generator.md

 ```python
     usernames = set()
 ```
 - This initializes an empty set called `usernames`.
-A set is a collection of unique elements, and it's used here to store unique username options.
+A set is a collection of unique elements, and it's used here to store unique username suggestions.

 ```python
     usernames.add(f"@{first_name[:3].lower()}_{surname[:3].lower()}")
 ```
-- This adds the first username option to the set.
+- This adds the first username suggestion to the set.
 It combines the first three characters of `first_name` and `surname` with an underscore in between, converts them to lowercase, and prepends `@`.

 ```python
     usernames.add(f"@{first_name.lower()}_{surname.lower()}")
 ```
-- This adds a second username option to the set.
+- This adds a second username suggestion to the set.
 It uses the full `first_name` and `surname`, converted to lowercase, separated by an underscore, and prepends `@`.

 ```python
     usernames.add(f"@{first_name[0].lower()}_{surname.lower()}")
 ```
-- This adds a third username option.
+- This adds a third username suggestion.
 It uses the first character of `first_name`, converts it to lowercase, and combines it with the full `surname`, also in lowercase, separated by an underscore, and prepends `@`.

 ```python
     usernames.add(f"@{first_name.lower()}_{surname[:3].lower()}")
 ```
-- This adds a fourth username option.
+- This adds a fourth username suggestion.
 It uses the full `first_name` in lowercase, combines it with the first three characters of `surname` in lowercase, separated by an underscore, and prepends `@`.

 ```python
     for i in range(1, len(first_name)):